Last Updated On: December 11, 2024

 Healthcare providers play a crucial role in saving lives during an emergency.
 These include doctors, nurses, and first responders.
 They are often trained to perform cardiopulmonary resuscitation (CPR) to help someone who has stopped breathing or whose heart has stopped beating.

 However, even trained healthcare providers can make mistakes in performing CPR.
-To avoid such mistakes, register with a reputed and accredited institute like the American CPR Care Association.
+To avoid such mistakes, register with a reputed and accredited institute that offer online cpr training.
 It’s important to understand these common mistakes.
 We can then prevent them from happening and increase the chances of saving a life.

 Here are some reasons why you must stop giving CPR to a person: